 […] we are dealing with a project that paradoxically reproduces what it tries to combat, produces inequality by considering the inhabitants of these houses beings of another social class […].

 – Fabian Barros

-Probably, at the end of the day, not only the design and cost strategies matter, but also the location and the concentration of this kind of social housing.
-Does these families have the same opportunities than the rest of population in terms of accessibility?
-Accessibility to a better education, to public servicies, transportation, better jobs.
+Probably, not only the design and cost strategies matter but also the location and the concentration of this kind of social housing.
+Do these families have the same opportunities as the rest of the population in terms of accessibility?
+Accessibility to better education, public services, transportation, better jobs.
 Should the public entities spread and integrate the social housing, instead of gathering the neediest in a specific neighborhood?
-At a first glance diversification seems a more inclusive strategy than grouping.
+At first glance, diversification seems a more inclusive strategy than grouping.

 Is it desirable for anyone to live in a slum?